 - My background in Music comes from ten years of piano and five years of oboe.
 I started to study vocal technique specially applied to Early Music with Josie Ryan, in The Hague.
 I continued with Itzíar Álvarez Arana for six years, in Madrid, and with Dominique Vellard in Basel for three years.
 Nowadays I work with Anne Delafosse, in Paris.
 Since I was nine years old I have followed, as a choir participant, Early Music international courses given by Ian Harrison, Andrew Lawrence King, Jan Joost Van Elburg, Robert Hollinworth and Deborah Roberts.
 Lately I have received specialization lessons of Early Music singing and interpretation in monographic courses with specialists of the field: Nancy Argenta, Jill Feldman, Claudio Cavina, José Hernández.

 - My background in Medieval Music mainly started with regular courses held in Parma (Italy) at the “Centro di formazione permanente per la musica e le arti del medioevo” by Claudia Caffagni, from the ensemble "La Reverdie".
 There followed specialization courses and occasional lessons by specialists such as Veronique Daniels, Kees Boëke, Juan Carlos Asensio, Catherine Schroeder, Thierry Cournillon, Brigitte Lesne, Lucien Kandel, Marc Busnel, Gérard Geay, Emmanuel Bonnardot, Susan Rankin, Marie-Noël Colette, etc. Between February 2009 and June 2012 I attended the Master professionnel « Pratique de la Musique Médiévale » at the Sorbonne University (Paris IV) in collaboration with the Conservatoire National Supérieur de Musique et de Danse de Paris, taught by Benjamin Bagby, Katarina Livljanic, Raphaël Picazos and Isabelle Ragnard among others.
 In the meantime, I also attended Dominique Vellard´s courses at the Schola Cantorum Basiliensis in Basel (2010-2013), Raphaël Picazos´ counterpoint class at the Conservatoire à Rayonnement Départemental du Val Maubuée in Île de France (2011-2014), some courses at the Centre de Musique Médiévale de Paris and the professional trainings at the Fondation Royaumont of the ensembles Musica Nova (2009-2010) and Dialogos (2011-2014).
-Nowadays I´m finishing a Master 2 recherche in Musicology, at the Sorbonne University (Paris IV).
+Also at the Sorbonne University (Paris IV) I coursed a Master 2 recherche in Musicology (finished in 2015), with the music of the trouvères at the North France puys as the final research mémoire's subject.

 - On 2006 I started to play the psaltery, following the guidance of Claudia Caffagni and Bill Cooley.